Deb’s Salted Caramel Macarons

 - To remove any air bubbles from the piped macaron batter, tap the tray on the bench a few times.

-- Once a dry skin is formed on each shell (60 mins) put macarons in the oven and cook for 15 mins.
+- Once a dry skin is formed on each shell (60 mins) put macarons in the preheated oven set to 150C degrees and cook for 15 mins.
 If all has gone to plan, you should have beautifully smooth macaron shells with their traditional feet at the base.

 - Leave to stand on the tray until cool